Welcome to today's edition of the Rush 24-7 podcast.

 I didn't know this till last night.

-Cuomo claimed last week that Christie, the new head of the Republican Governors Association, an organization whose purpose is uh to elect GOP governors, had quickly called him to say the Post was wrong in reporting that Christie was ready to back Westchester County executive Rob Astorino should he become the Republican nominee.
+Cuomo claimed last week that Christie, the new head of the Republican Governors Association, an organization whose purpose is to elect GOP governors, had quickly called him to say the Post was wrong in reporting that Christie was ready to back Westchester County executive Rob Astorino should he become the Republican nominee.

-I spoke to Governor Christie this morning, and he told me the exact opposite, Cuomo contended.
+I spoke to Governor Christie this morning and he told me the exact opposite, Cuomo contended.

 But Christie spokesman Colin Reed refused to confirm Cuomo's clip.